ThomasBury/llm-agents/01-validated-basic-agent/README.md

-# Notion Haiku Agent
+# Notion Agent

-This simple agent inserts a haiku into a Notion page using the Notion API and OpenAI's GPT models.
-Follow the steps below to set it up.
+This AI-powered agent generates haikus and inserts them into a Notion page.
+You can extend it to any interaction implemented in the Notion API.
+The upgraded version uses `LiteLLM` for flexible language model handling, `Instructor` and `Pydantic` for input validation, and `UV` to manage dependencies and execution environments (optinal but extremely convenient).

 ## Setup Instructions
+- **Security**: Keep your API tokens secret. **Do not push them to your repository**.

 ### 1. Create a New Page on Notion
 - Start by creating a new page in your Notion workspace.
 This is where your haikus will be inserted.

 ### 2. Create a Notion Integration
 - Go to the [Notion Developer Dashboard](https://www.notion.so/my-integrations) and create a new integration.
-- Give your integration a name, and select the workspace where your new Notion page is located.
+- Name your integration and select the workspace where your Notion page is located.
 - After creating the integration, **copy your API token**.
 You’ll need this for your `.env` file (see step 5).

 ### 3. Set Up Permissions
-- Go to the page you created in step 1.
+- Go to the Notion page you created in step 1.
 - Click on the `...` menu in the top-right corner of the page.
-- Select **"Add Connections"**, then search for and select the integration you created in step 2.
-This will allow the integration to access the page.
+- Select **"Add Connections"**, then find and add the integration you created in step 2.
+This allows the integration to access the page.

 ### 4. Obtain the Page ID
 - In the URL of your Notion page, look for the part that follows this format: